-The Department of Orthopedic Surgery is searching for an Administrative Coordinator who will provide administrative support to the faculty of the orthopedic research group.
-Provides the day-to-day administrative and technical support to the Projects and Cores of the Center for Musculoskeletal Research ('Center') in the Department of Orthopedic Surgery to ensure a smoothly functioning office.
-Exercises independent judgement in the resolution of administrative problems and prioritizes workload.
-Provides administrative support functions, including clerical support to Center faculty and staff, including appointments, correspondence, manuscripts, grant proposals, and filing.
-Implements university and departmental policies and procedures.
-Maintains flow of oral, written, and electronic communication that include, but may not be limited to, maintenance of communication logs, Center website and social media, and meeting and seminar advertising.
-Purchases and tracks office and laboratory supplies.
-Works closely with RMS to provide entry level professional sponsored funds management supporting the Center faculty on pre-award and post-award functions that include, but may not be limited to proposal preparation, budget development, account maintenance and oversight, billing/invoicing, reporting, and closeout.
+The Department of Orthopedic Surgery is searching for an Administrative Coordinator who provides administrative support to the faculty of the orthopedic research group.
+Provides the day-to-day administrative and technical support to the Projects and Cores of the Center for Musculoskeletal Research ('Center') in the Department of Orthopaedic Surgery to ensure a smoothly functioning office; Exercises independent judgement in the resolution of administrative problems and prioritizes workload; Provides administrative support functions, including clerical support to Center faculty and staff, including appointments, correspondence, manuscripts, grant proposals, and filing; Implementation of university and departmental policies and procedures; Maintenance of flow of oral, written, and electronic communication that include, but may not be limited to, maintenance of communication logs, Center website and social media, and meeting and seminar advertising; Purchase and tracking of office and laboratory supplies; Works closely with RMS to provide entry level professional sponsored funds management supporting the Center faculty on pre-award and post-award functions that include, but may not be limited to proposal preparation, budget development, account maintenance and oversight, billing/invoicing, reporting, and closeout.

 Provides day-to-day administrative and technical support to Center Projects and Cores.